Elisabeth of Meissen

 Elisabeth of Meissen, Burgravine of Nuremberg (22 November 1329 – 21 April 1375) was the daughter of Frederick II, Margrave of Meissen and Mathilde of Bavaria and a member of the House of Wettin.

 Marriage and children

-She was born in Wartburg.
+Elisabeth was born in Wartburg.
 On 7 September 1356, at the age of twenty six, she married Frederick V, Burgrave of Nuremberg in Jena.
 In 1357 her husband succeeded to the title, and from that time until her death in 1375, she was styled as Burgravine of Nuremberg.
 Together Frederick and Elisabeth had nine children, seven girls and two boys, who survived to adulthood: